 - Stickiness: As the water evaporates from nectar, a thick, sticky syrup is left behind.
 That sticky mess can inadvertently coat birds' feathers, creating plumage problems that can cause flight difficulties.
 The stickiness can also cause feeder damage or blockages if it is allowed to build up.

 Because of these problems, it is best if birders take proactive steps to stop hummingbird feeders from leaking.

 Minimizing Leaks and Drips

-All reservoir hummingbird feeders – designs with a bottle of nectar suspended above the feeding ports – will leak occasionally.
+All upside down reservoir hummingbird feeders, designs with a bottle of nectar suspended above the feeding ports, will leak occasionally.
 These feeders rely on gravity and pressure to properly supply nectar to the feeding ports, and as nectar levels rise and fall, some drips are to be expected.
 A minor leak once in awhile is not a concern, but when a feeder develops a consistent drip or larger leak, it is necessary to stop the flow.
 There are several ways feeders can be tightened and seals reinforced to minimize leakage.

-- Keep the feeder as full as possible.
+- Keep the feeder full but not overfull.